lssfau/ExaStencils/README.md

 # ![ExaStencils](Documentation/logos/ExaStencilsLogo.png)

-The [ExaStencils](https://www.exastencils.fau.de/) code generation framework processes input in its own multi-layered domain-specific language (DSL) to emit highly optimized and massively parallel geometric multigrid solvers for (block-)structured grids.
+The ExaStencils code generation framework processes input in its own multi-layered domain-specific language (DSL) to emit highly optimized and massively parallel geometric multigrid solvers for (block-)structured grids.

-This repository holds the current release version of ExaStencils.
+This repository holds the current version of ExaStencils.

+Project information and documentation are available via the official homepage: https://www.exastencils.fau.de/.

+The source code is accessible from GitLab (https://i10git.cs.fau.de/exastencils/release/) and GitHub (https://github.com/lssfau/ExaStencils/).

 ## Setup